-- 5.5.1 Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role. - 5.5.2 Information about children will only be shared with other members of staff on a need-to-know basis - 5.5.3 All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child's safety, welfare and educational outcomes.
-This is a matter of routine.

-- 5.5.4 We have arrangements in place that set out clearly the process and principles for sharing information within school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
-This includes an agreed rationale for gaining consent, when and what to share, when and what not to share and systems for recording these decisions. - 5.5.5 We comply with the Data Protection Act 2018 and GDPR in that we ensure that we process all personal information lawfully and keep it safe and secure, with appropriate retention schedules.
+- 5.5.1 Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role. - 5.5.2 Information about children will only be shared with other members of staff on a need-to-know basis. - 5.5.3 All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child's safety, welfare and educational outcomes.
+This is a matter of routine. - 5.5.4 We have arrangements in place that set out clearly the process and principles for sharing information within school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
+This includes an agreed rationale for gaining consent, when and what to share, when and what not to share and systems for recording these decisions. - 5.5.5 We understand that the Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+(KCSiE Part 2:115-123)

-5.6 CHILD PROTECTION (CP), CHILD IN NEED (CIN) & TEAM AROUND THE CHILD/FAMILY MEETINGS AND CONFERENCES
+5.6 CHILD PROTECTION (CP), CHILD IN NEED (CiN) & TEAM AROUND THE CHILD/FAMILY MEETINGS AND CONFERENCES

-- 5.6.1 A child protection conference will be held by Social Care if it is considered that the child is suffering or at risk of significant harm. - 5.6.2 We will attend and contribute to initial and review CP conferences, CiN conferences and relevant multi-agency meetings, including core groups. - 5.6.3 Members of staff who are asked to attend a child protection conference or other core group meetings (either in person or virtually) about an individual pupil/family will need to have as much relevant updated information about the child as possible and will send a report, using the most up-to-date proforma to the Chair within the required timescales, at least 48 hours before the meeting. - 5.6.4 Our reports will always include the voice of the child, which is especially important where there may be barriers to communication. - 5.6.2 We will discuss and share reports with the parents/carers before the conference. - 5.6.3 All relevant staff will be confident in using the tools which are part of the Signs of Safety approach
+- 5.6.1 A child protection conference will be held by Social Care if it is considered that the child is suffering or at risk of significant harm. - 5.6.2 We will attend and contribute to initial and review CP conferences, CiN conferences and relevant multi-agency meetings, including core groups.
+Where staff are not available to attend in the holidays Manchester Safeguarding will be informed.
+Emails will be checked every 3 days during holiday times.
+Scheduled meetings arranged prior to holidays will be attended or notes sent to the case worker prior to the meeting. - 5.6.3 Members of staff who are asked to attend a child protection conference or other core group meetings (either in person or virtually) about an individual pupil/family will need to have as much relevant updated information about the child as possible and will send a report, using the most up-to-date proforma to the Chair within the required timescales, at least 48 hours before the meeting. - 5.6.4 Our reports will always include the voice of the child, which is especially important where there may be barriers to communication. - 5.6.2 We will discuss and share reports with the parents/carers before the conference. - 5.6.3 All relevant staff will be confident in using the tools which are part of the Signs of Safety approach, including refreshed and updated versions.